filipelsilva/dotfiles/README.md

 * Git
 * Neovim
 * Starship
-* Tmate
-* Tmux
+* Tmux/Tmate
 * Zsh

-Also, there are two Zsh custom prompts.
+Also, there are three custom Zsh prompts.

 ## 2. Installers